hansb001/Monitor-a-process-with-Cumulocity-and-open-source/README.md

 if this works, your MQTT Broker is working!

-Optional:

 I added a [Sense HAT](https://www.raspberrypi.org/products/sense-hat/?resellerType=home) to the Raspberry Pi to make it visual when messages are being sent.
 A Sense HAT is an additional board on top of a Raspberry Pi.
-It consists of sensors, joystick and a LED matrix.
+It consists of sensors, a joystick and a LED matrix.
 Every time a message goes through the broker, an image is being displayed on the LED Matrix of the Sense HAT.

 For displaying, I created an application in Node-RED  for that:

 <img src="images/MQTTFlow.png"  width="60%" height="60%">

 The flow works as follows:
-1. If a sensor is being activated , data is being sent via the MQTT-broker running on this Raspberry Pi.
+1. If a sensor is being activated, data is being sent via the MQTT-broker running on this Raspberry Pi.
 This Node-RED flow is there to make it visual, the MQTT broker will work without this flow as well.
 2. Messages come in via one of the 2 MQTT-nodes: ```smart/factory/hum/message``` and/or ```smart/factory/message```.
 Both message-nodes receive data from the different sensors.
 3. When the data is received, a logo is being created.
 This is done in the change node.
-From this change node the information is directly sent to the Sense HAT.
+From this change node, the information is directly sent to the Sense HAT.
 4. After 1 second the display is being cleared: after a delay of 1 second, a black screen is being sent.

 The flow can be found [here](/code/MQTTFlow.json)